So, you ask; what does an endorser do?

 An endorser endorses, of courses!

-Several months back, during a conversation with Jim Cavanaugh, the head man at Bari (which is part of the Cavanaugh Company), he kindly suggested that I try their new "Hybrid" tenor mouthpiece.
+Back in late 2012, when Bari Woodwinds was under the umbrella of the Cavanaugh Company*, I was kindly offered to try their new "Hybrid" tenor mouthpiece.
 Even though I was skeptical about trying new pieces, as I had been very happy playing my Guardala King Curtis (original) for 25 years (I've never been one to fool around with mouthpieces), I said "sure, I'd love to check it out"!

 I received one gold and one silver stainless steel "Hybrid", which is composed of a unique melding of metal and hard rubber.
 After unboxing the "gold" and finding a ligature that fit (it's a "fatboy", so I had to use the ligature from my baritone mouthpiece), I was ready, but not really expecting all that much.